raphsutti/notes/security/CTF/tryHackMe/wreath/report.md

 - Ports 80 and 3389 are open
 - PHP 7.4.11 is used
-- Webpage can be found in the gitserver `.150`
+- Webpage source code can be found in the gitserver `.150`
 - Analysing git commits we see a new path on the website `/resources` with an upload feature
 - There are two filters on the upload feature to bypass
   - File extension
   - Image size
+- php injected into `Comment` of the image metadata allows us to get a webshell
+- Misconfigured privilege found on `SystemExplorerHelpService` execution path allowing us to inject our own executable and obtain shell running as root

 <details>
 <summary>Attack Narrative</summary>